What is Missing Data?

 3. Keep your data collection protocols simple and easy to administer

-Use simple words and keep your question short and to the point.
+Use simple words and keep your questions short and to the point.
 Try to be as specific as you can be.
-For instance, rather than asking “Do you regularly exercise?”, you may instead ask “On an average how many days per week, do you exercise?” for obtaining objective and more precise answers.
+For instance, rather than asking “Do you regularly exercise?”, you may instead ask, “On an average how many days per week, do you exercise?” for obtaining objective and more precise answers.

 4. Be open and flexible to different methods for data collection

 Before beginning with your research, develop a detailed protocol that includes the methods for screening the participants, procedures to collect, document and record data.
 This will help in determining all the probable factors that could result in missing the collection of crucial information.
 Assess these factors thoroughly so that appropriate amendments can be subsequently made in case of missing data.
-In addition, get your study reviewed by an advisory or data monitoring committee that will methodically and meticulously scrutinize your study proposal.
+In addition, get your study reviewed by an advisory or data monitoring committee that will scrutinize your study proposal methodically and meticulously.
 Their inputs will be invaluable to minimize the chances of missing data during the course of the study.

 7. Trial run

 Perform a mini trial before you begin with the actual study.
 This might help you recognize unanticipated and unforeseen problems which are likely to occur during the course of the study.
 This will also help you estimate the amount of missing data you encountered in the trial run.
 Consequently, keeping this in view, you can perform sample size calculations.
 This might further reduce your chances of having an underpowered study.

 Set a limit for acceptable level of missing data.
 Identify the techniques that can be used to handle missing data in case the acceptable level is breached.

 For clinical studies, engage and follow-up with participants to ensure they complete the entire study and provide you with all the necessary information.
 In case, some participants wish to withdraw from your studies, record the reasons for the same for subsequent analysis when you are interpreting the results.